StreetArtMap/street_art_backend/README.md

 - `$ rake db:migrate`
 - `$ rake db:seed`

-You will also need to put your API Key for mapquest into the `config/application.yml` file, and then `.gitignore` this file.
+You will also need to put your API Key for Mapquest into the `config/application.yml` file, and then `.gitignore` this file.
 Start by running:

 - `$ bundle exec figaro install`